johanneszab/TumblThree/README.md

 * Save, clear and restore the queuelist.
 * Download of text, audio, quote, conversation and link posts.
 * Download meta information for photo, video and audio posts.
+* Set a time interval for a automatic download (e.g. during nights).
 * Preview of photos & videos.
 * Taskbar buttons and key bindings.